 Meat: I always use 95 – 5 ground beef to make this recipe.
 However, feel free to use 1 lb ground beef + 1 lb ground pork or 1 lb ground beef + ½ lb ground pork + ½ lb Italian sausage casings removed.

 Freeze: These meatballs can also be frozen.
-Let the meatballs cool completely, then transfer to a freezer container bag and freeze for up to 3 months.
+Let them cool completely, then transfer them to a freezer container bag and freeze for up to 3 months.

-Reheat: To reheat, thaw the frozen meatballs overnight in the fridge before reheating gently on the stovetop or in the microwave.
+Reheat: To reheat, thaw the frozen meatballs overnight in the fridge before gently heating them on the stovetop or in the microwave.

 Nutrition